-Romania: Hidroelectrica gets professional management after insolvency11.
-July 2016. / SEE Energy News
+Romania: Hidroelectrica gets professional management after insolvency, SEE Energy News

 Romanian Minister of Energy Victor Grigorescu announced that the provisional Supervisory Board has been appointed at electricity producer Hidroelectrica, adding that the majority of its members are independent.